booz-allen-hamilton/agile-playbook/AnAgileLifecycle.md

-# Tim working

 ### An Agile Lifecycle

 In this section, we introduce a simple "Agile Lifecycle" to help provide some useful context for the plays described in this document.
-Through our experience as practitioners, we've found that nearly all (good) projects -- regardless of method, framework, or practices -- tend to follow along this same general path.
+Our experience has taught us that nearly all (good) projects -- regardless of method, framework, or practices -- tend to follow along this same general path.

-//TODO (edit): While depicted in sequence, it is important to understand that this is for simplicity and discussion only.
+While depicted in sequence,
+it is important to understand that this is for simplicity and discussion only.
 Projects generally start-up in this way, but they will likely execute these stages (or phases?) as needed